On the computational tractability of statistical estimation on amenable graphs: Proof of Proposition

 The event on the right--hand side is localized to a ball of fixed radius.
 So by local--weak convergence, we pass to the limiting rooted graph $(G,o)$, (similarly to the proof of~\eqref{local}):

-Now using the same Markov property as above, the expectation in the right--hand side remains unchanged if we further condition on $\cF_{o}^{ \ge l} := \{\theta_{v} : v \in B(o,l)^c\}$ and $\{Y^{(\eps)}_{u,v} : u,v \in B(o,l)^c\}$, which are beyond the boundary of $B(o,l)$: the extra information is irrelevant to $\theta_o$.
+Now using the same Markov property as above, the expectation in the right--hand side remains unchanged if we further condition on $\cF_{o}^{ \ge l} := \{\theta_{v} : v \in B_G(o,l)^c\}$ and $\{Y^{(\eps)}_{u,v} : u,v \in B_G(o,l)^c\}$, which are beyond the boundary of $B_G(o,l)$: the extra information is irrelevant to $\theta_o$.
 We arrive at the upper bound

-Now we observe that the sequence $\big(\P\big(\theta_o = x | Y^{(\eps)}_{G}, \cF_{o}^{ \ge l}\big)\big)_{l\ge 1}$ is a bounded \emph{backward} martingale (since the corresponding filtration is decreasing), which converges to $\P\big(\theta_o = x | \mathcal{T}_{\infty}\big)$ a.s.\ and in $\mathbb{L}_2$ by L\'evy's downward theorem.
+Now we observe that the sequence $\big(\P\big(\theta_o = x | (G,o), Y^{(\eps)}_{G}, \cF_{o}^{ \ge l}\big)\big)_{l\ge 1}$ is a bounded \emph{backward} martingale (since the corresponding filtration is decreasing), which converges to $\P\big(\theta_o = x | (G,o),\mathcal{T}^{(\eps)}_{\infty}\big)$ a.s.\ and in $\mathbb{L}_2$ by L\'evy's downward theorem.
 This concludes the argument. \end{proof}

-The last piece of the proof is to show that the lower and upper bounds~\eqref{lower_bound} and~\eqref{upper_bound} coincide when $G$ is amenable: \begin{proposition} Assume $G$ is amenable.
-Then for almost every $\eps>0$ and for all $x \in \cX$, almost surely. \end{proposition}
+The last piece of the proof is to show that the lower and upper bounds~\eqref{lower_bound} and~\eqref{upper_bound} coincide when $(G,o)$ is a.s.\ anchored--amenable: \begin{proposition} Assume $(G,o)\sim \rho$ is unimodular, almost surely anchored--amenable and tame.
+Then for almost every $\eps>0$ and all $x \in \cX$,